-We look back at the winners of the Open Championship since 2006 and reveal what it takes to win the year's third Major
+We look back at the winners of the Open Championship since 2006 and reveal what it takes to win the year's final Major

 Why You Must Break 70 in Round 1 to Win The Open